Why does the USA not have an official language?

 58 countries have English as an official language.
 Surprisingly, the list does not include either the UK or the USA.

-Around 30% of the 18th century population of the USA was German or Dutch speaking.
+Around 30% of the 18th-century population of the USA was German or Dutch-speaking.
 There were also many other linguistic minorities:

-18 languages were spoken on Manhattan Island [New York City] as early as 1646.
-The Dutch, Flemish, Walloons, French, Danes, Norwegians, Swedes, English, Scots, Irish, Germans, Poles, Bohemians, Portuguese, and Italians were among the settlement’s early inhabitantsVincent N. Parrillo, Diversity in America, 2008
+• The Dutch, Flemish, Walloons, French, Danes, Norwegians, Swedes, English, Scots, Irish, Germans, Poles, Bohemians, Portuguese, and Italians were among the settlement’s early inhabitants.

 USA states english official language